Rust Without the Headache: A Minimalist's Guide to Safe Systems Programming

 Iterators and Closures

-Example: Using Iterators
+Example: Using an Iterator Chain

 fn main() {

-let doubled: Vec<_> = treasures.iter()
+let open_ports: Vec<_> = ports

 .collect();

-for treasure in &treasure_vault {
+for port in open_ports {

 }